1900 Galveston hurricane

 On August 27, 1900, a ship east of the Windward Islands detected a tropical cyclone, the first observed that year.
 The system proceeded to move steadily west-northwestward and entered the northeastern Caribbean on August 30.
 It made landfall in the Dominican Republic as a weak tropical storm on September 2.
-It weakened slightly while crossing Hispaniola, before re-emerging into the Caribbean Sea later that day.
+It weakened slightly while crossing Hispaniola before re-emerging into the Caribbean Sea later that day.
 On September 3, the cyclone struck modern-day Santiago de Cuba Province and then slowly drifted along the southern coast of Cuba.
 Upon reaching the Gulf of Mexico on September 6, the storm strengthened into a hurricane.
 Significant intensification followed and the system peaked as a Category 4 hurricane with maximum sustained winds of 145 mph on September 8.
 Early on the next day, it made landfall to the south of Houston.
 The cyclone weakened quickly after moving inland and fell to tropical storm intensity late on September 9.
 The storm turned east-northeastward and became extratropical over Iowa on September 11.
-The extratropical system strengthened while accelerating across the Midwestern United States, New England, and Eastern Canada before reaching the Gulf of Saint Lawrence on September 13.
-After striking Newfoundland later that day, the extratropical storm entered the far North Atlantic Ocean and weakened, with the remnants last observed near Iceland on September 15.
+The system strengthened while accelerating across the Midwestern United States, New England, and Eastern Canada before reaching the Gulf of St. Lawrence on September 13.
+After striking Newfoundland later that day, the storm entered the North Atlantic Ocean and weakened, with the remnants last observed near Iceland on September 15.

-The great storm brought flooding and severe thunderstorms to portions of the Caribbean, especially Cuba and Jamaica.
-It is likely that much of South Florida experienced tropical storm-force winds, though mostly minor damage occurred.
+The storm brought flooding and severe thunderstorms to portions of the Caribbean, especially Cuba and Jamaica.
+It is likely that much of South Florida experienced tropical storm winds, though mostly minor damage occurred.
 Hurricane-force winds and storm surge inundated portions of southern Louisiana, though the cyclone left no significant structural damage or fatalities in the state.
 The hurricane brought strong winds and storm surge to a large portion of east Texas, with Galveston suffering the brunt of the impact.
 Farther north, the storm and its remnants continued to produce heavy rains and gusty winds, which downed telegraph wires, signs, and trees in several states.
 Fatalities occurred in other states, including fifteen in Ohio, two in Illinois, two in New York, one in Massachusetts, and one in Missouri.
-Damage from the storm throughout the U.S. exceeded US$34 million.
+Damages from the storm throughout the U.S. exceeded US$34 million.
 The remnants also brought severe impact to Canada.
-In Ontario, damage reached about C$1.35 million, with CAD$1 million to crops.
-The remnants of the hurricane caused at least 52 deaths – and possibly as many as 232 deaths – in Canada, mostly due to sunken vessels near Newfoundland and the French territory of Saint-Pierre.
-Throughout its path, the storm caused more than $35.4 million in damage ($1.3 billion in 2023).
+In Ontario, damages reached about C$1.35 million, with CAD$1 million to crops.
+The remnants of the hurricane caused at least 52 deaths – and possibly as many as 232 deaths – in Canada, mostly due to sunken vessels near Newfoundland and Saint-Pierre.
+Throughout its path, the storm caused more than $35.4 million in damages ($1.3 billion in 2023).